How Did Lucifer Fall and Become Satan?

 - Ron Rhodes President of Reasoning from the Scriptures Ministries

 It would seem from the context of Ezekiel 28 that the first ten verses of this chapter are dealing with a human leader.
-Then, starting in verse 11 and on through verse 19, Lucifer is the focus of discussion.
+Then, starting in verse 11 and on through verse 19, Lucifer is the focus of the discussion:

-Our text tells us that this king was a created being and left the creative hand of God in a perfect state (Ezekiel 28:12,15).
-And he remained perfect in his ways until iniquity was found in him (verse 15b).
+Our text tells us that this king was a created being and left the creative hand of God in a perfect state (Ezekiel 28:12-15).
+And he remained perfect in his ways until iniquity was found in him (Ezekiel 28:15b).
 What was this iniquity?
-We read in verse 17, “Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor.”
+We read in Ezekiel 28:17, “Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor.”
 Lucifer apparently became so impressed with his own beauty, intelligence, power, and position that he began to desire for himself the honor and glory that belonged to God alone.
 The sin that corrupted Lucifer was self-generated pride.

 This mighty angelic being was rightfully judged by God: “I threw you to the earth” (Ezekiel 28:18).
 This doesn’t mean that Satan had no further access to heaven, for other Scripture verses clearly indicate that Satan maintained this access even after his fall (Job 1:6-12; Zechariah 3:1,2).
 However, Ezekiel 28:18 indicates that Satan was absolutely and completely cast out of God’s heavenly government and his place of authority (Luke 10:18).

-Isaiah 14:12-17 is another Old Testament passage that may refer to the fall of Lucifer.
+Isaiah 14, verses 12 through 17, is another Old Testament passage that may refer to the fall of Lucifer.
 We must be frank in admitting that some Bible scholars see no reference whatsoever to Lucifer in this passage.
 It is argued that the being mentioned in this verse is referred to as a man (Isaiah 14:16); is compared with other kings on the earth (verse 18); and the words, “How you have fallen from heaven” (verse 12), is alleged to refer to a fall from great political heights.

 There are other scholars who interpret this passage as referring only to the fall of Lucifer, with no reference whatsoever to a human king.
 The argument here is that the description of this being is beyond humanness and hence could not refer to a mere mortal man.